pgroenbaek/dbtracks-stf-profiles/README.md

 ## Usage
-A guide on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).
+A more detailed guide on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).

 More information about the technical aspects of STF track profiles in Open Rails is available in [this document](https://static.openrails.org/files/OpenRails-Testing-How%20to%20Provide%20Track%20Profiles%20for%20Open%20Rails%20Dynamic%20Track.pdf).